redbadger/website-honestly/README.md

 ![Zeplin Grid](https://cloud.githubusercontent.com/assets/1761227/25279187/92393d68-269d-11e7-8335-b40568a98e90.png)

 Each element in the design takes up a number of columns and gutters.
-The `Q and A` container takes up 10 columns and 18 gutters.
+The "Q and A" container takes up 10 columns and 18 gutters.
 The category title occupies 2 columns and 4 gutters.
 The questions are 8 columns and 14 gutters wide and the answer is 6 columns 10 gutters wide.

 We use these grid columns and gutters to create the css that’s a faithful representation of the Zeplin designs.
-The `Q and A` container div takes up the whole screen but has padding on the left and right.
+The "Q and A" container div takes up the whole screen but has padding on the left and right.
 We’ll calculate the width of this padding based on the width of the screen.
 The width of the screen is 12 columns and 24 gutters.
 So,